 A talented choral conductor, charismatic performer, and engaging teacher, Rachel has served in such roles at local, state, and national levels.
 Her background includes experience in public and private schools, choral and performing arts organizations, traditional and contemporary churches, and private instruction.
-Rachel is also a video editor, working in Adobe Premiere Pro to create professional video products for businesses, individuals, and choirs.
+Rachel is also a freelance video editor, working in Adobe Premiere Pro to create professional video products for businesses, choirs, churches, and individuals.
 Based near Baltimore, Maryland, Rachel contracts her services as a conductor, performer, teacher, and video editor.

 Rachel is a Choral Director for the Children’s Chorus of Carroll County in Maryland.
 She directs CCCC’s most advanced auditioned ensemble, which is comprised of primarily 10th-12th grade singers and focuses on performing collegiate level treble repertoire.
 She also directs CCCC’s early-intermediate ensemble for 4th-6th graders and conducts combined choirs.
 Since joining CCCC in 2010, Rachel has led ensembles to win numerous awards at choral festivals and adjudications, and she has co-directed touring ensembles that have performed in prestigious venues in both the United States and Europe.

 In 2022, Rachel was named Conductor of the York County Junior Honors Choir.
 Part of the York County Honors Choirs organization, this auditioned SATB choir is comprised of advanced 7th-9th grade singers from across York County in Pennsylvania.

 Rachel also teaches private voice and piano lessons out of her home studio in Maryland.
 Her Studio Season runs from September through May with special offerings during summers.